joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/asia/100000010925558/coral-reefs-conservation-artificial.html

 **Trump Undergoes a Physical Exam at Walter Reed**\
-`President Trump, whose health has been a subject of public scrutiny, will turn 80 next month.`\
+`President Trump, who will turn 80 next month, said after the exam that he was deemed in good health.`\
 https://www.nytimes.com/2026/05/26/us/politics/trump-physical-walter-reed.html

 **G.D.P.
 Is a Flawed Measure of Prosperity.
 Alternatives Are On the Way.**\